 *James L. Farmer Sr. was born on this date in1886.
 He was an African American educator, administrator, minister and historian.

 From Kingstree, South Carolina, James Leonard Farmer’s parents, former slaves, were Carolina and Lorena (Wilson) Farmer.
-The grade school he attended was in Pearson, Ga.; there was no high school for blacks.
-However Farmer was able to acquire a working scholarship from Mary McCloud Bethune to the Cookman Institute in Daytona Beach, Fla.
+The grade school he attended was in Pearson, Ga.; there was no high school for Blacks.
+However Farmer was able to acquire a working scholarship from Mary McLeod Bethune to the Cookman Institute in Daytona Beach, Fla.